rkzhou/GNN_OwnVer/README.md

 Set the corresponding parameters mentioned above and run the base experiment again.

 ### Adaptive Attacks

 Set the corresponding parameters mentioned above and run the base experiment again.

+## Results Viewing

+All models and results will be saved in the path you set in the "global_cfg.yaml" file.